 He also found out a lot about mailboxes.
 For one thing, they make for surprisingly good party conversation.
 “People will have a favorite mailbox,” he says, “or they’ll start getting upset because all the mailboxes are disappearing.”
 Peterman’s original list contained several dozen boxes that are simply no longer there, victims of the city’s construction boom.

 For another, they lend themselves quite well to anthropomorphism.
 On his blog, Peterman assesses each mailbox’s personality.
 One is upset about new development crowding it out.
 Another, next to a cupola-topped church, is jealous because the building copped his style.
 Some are on well-trafficked streets, and are probably happy.
 Others are tucked away and ill-used, and might be sad.
 “I think they have something to say,” he explains.

-In mid-February, after about a year of questing, Peterman paid his final mailbox call.
+After about a year of questing, Peterman paid his final mailbox call in February 2018.
 Friends joined him, along with several fans he had never met.
 They took one massive, energetic photograph.
 (The box was mostly obscured in the process.)
 And then Peterman collapsed his selfie stick and stamped the project finished.

 “That was it,” he says.
 “It had a nice beginning, it had a nice ending, it’s done.”
 If you’re in Seattle, consider sending a letter—the local mailboxes might be feeling lonely.

 Below are a few of our favorite photographs from the Mailboxes of Seattle project.

 Follow us on Twitter to get the latest on the world's hidden wonders.